Kansas Workers' Comp · Injury Claim

 Frequently asked questions

-How is fall / slip & trip compensation calculated in Kansas?
+How much is a fall / slip & trip workers' comp settlement in Kansas?

-What is the average fall / slip & trip settlement in Kansas?
+What is the average workers' comp settlement for fall / slip & trip in Kansas?

 How long do I have to file a workers' comp claim in Kansas?

-Do I need a lawyer for a workers' comp claim in Kansas?
+Do I need a lawyer for workers' comp in Kansas?

 You are not required to have an attorney, but representation significantly increases average settlement amounts.
+Studies show workers with attorneys receive 2× higher settlements on average.
 Most workers' comp attorneys work on contingency — no fee unless you win.
-Typical fees are 25% of settlement.
+Typical fees in Kansas are 25% of settlement.

 Get a free case review